joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/creating-custom-error-classes.md

   For example, you can create a new `toString()` method that formats your error messages in a certain way.
-You can also define a `lookupErrorString()` method that takes an error code and retrieves the proper message based on the user’s language preference.
+You can also define a `lookupErrorString()` method that takes an error code and retrieves the proper message based on the user's language preference.

 A specialized error class must extend the core ActionScript Error class.
 Here is